TitiFix/Geneweb2/docs/ged/Ged.HEADER_RECORD.md

 Used in <a href=Ged.LINEAGE_LINKED_STRUCTURE.md>LINEAGE_LINKED_STRUCTURE</a><br />

-NOTE:
-Submissions to the Family History Department for Ancestral File submission or for clearing temple ordinances  must use a DESTination of ANSTFILE or TempleReady, respectively.

 ## Geneweb behavior

 level tag  | Attribut type or value | Import behavior | Export behavior  | Comment
 ---------- | ------------- | :---------------: | :-----------------:| -----------